by Kaitlin Free

 (Race 1) Dubai Kahayla Classic

-Kicking off Dubai World Cup Night will be the Dubai Kahayla Classic, the world’s richest race for purebred Arabians.
+Kicking off the 2019 Dubai World Cup Night will be the Dubai Kahayla Classic, the world’s richest race for purebred Arabians.
 The race is a 10 Furlong Group 1 on the dirt.
 In the past, this race has been run second or third on the card with the Godolphin Mile being the starting point.
 Most horse players aside from the diehard fans of Arabian racing in the Middle East typically skip this race all together.
 Don’t be afraid of this race.
 The form reads the same as traditional thoroughbred racing and the horses go the same distances.
 Many of the same jockeys ride in this race including Jim Crowley, Pat Cosgrave, Fernando Jara, Mickael Barzalona, and Richard Mullen.
 Last year’s winner Tallaab Al Khalediah is back to defend his title.
 He is a perfect 9 for 9 in his career and is considered by many to be one of the all time greats in his sport.
 Other top runners in this race include Fazza Al Khalediah, Af Maher, and the mare Al Shamoos.
 Those three all boast impressive records and rarely have finished off the board if ever.
 If anyone will upset Tallaab Al Khalediah it will be one in that trio.
 Any other horse would be an absolute shock.
 Potential horses to blow up the super could be Al Zahir or Barnamaj, both owned by Sheikh Hamdan bin Rashid Al Maktoum.

 (Race 2) Godolphin Mile